I just wish he published more often…

 When making risky bets and decisions in the face of ambiguous or conflicting data ask three questions:

 - What’s the upside, if events turn out well?

 - What’s the downside, if events go very badly?

 - Can you live with the downside?
 Truly?

 “For businesses, our analysis suggests that any deterioration in gross margins, current ratio or debt-to-equity ratio indicates an impending storm…Customer loyalty and stakeholder engagement also deserve attention.”

 “Stage 4 (Grasping for Salvation) begins when an organization reacts to a downturn by lurching for a sliver bullet…The key point is that they go for a quick, big solution or bold stroke to jump-start a recovery, rather than embark on the more pedestrian, arduous process of rebuilding long-term momentum.”

 “Our research across multiple studies shows a distinct negative correlation between building great companies and going outside for a CEO.”

-“…leaders atop companies in the late stages of decline need to get back to a calm, clear headed, and focused approach.
-If you want to reverse decline, be rigorous about what NOT TO DO.”
+“…leaders atop companies in the late stages of decline need to get back to a calm, clear-headed, and focused approach.
+If you want to reverse the decline, be rigorous about what NOT TO DO.”

 “Never forget, you pay your bills with cash.
 You can be profitable and bankrupt…organizations do not die from lack of earnings.
 They die from lack of cash.” – Bill Lazier (Stanford Business School)